How to Visit Shoshone Falls, Idaho (October-November)

 Visit Shoshone Falls by Car

 From Twin Falls, drive along Addison Avenue E or Falls Avenue E until you hit Champlin Road.
 Follow the latter for half a mile.
-At this point, Champin Road turns into Shoshone Falls Grade.
+At this point, Champlin Road turns into Shoshone Falls Grade.
 Shoshone Falls Park with its remarkable Shoshone Falls awaits you about a mile down this steep, winding road.

 Fly to Idaho